 Different companies do this differently.
 And you should go for what works for you, what details you would need and what you think your customers would be happy sharing without feeling overwhelmed.

-With Zonka Feedback’s survey builder, you can easily create a feature request form that can help you get customer insights into what new features they want.
-All you have to do is choose the right template, customize (add your branding, logos, or additional questions) and you're all set.
+With Zonka Feedback’s survey builder, you can easily create a product feature request template like this one that can help you get customer insights into what new features they want.
+All you have to do is choose the right template, customize (add your branding, logos, or additional questions), and you're all set.

 More often than not, users want to drop in quick suggestions while they're using your product or in your app.
 A simple product feature request form works best for this.
 For instance, HubSpot asks just three essential questions to users to gather feature requests which include a subject, body, and an idea category.